flare-foundation/docs/docs/dev/reference/ftso.md

-# FTSO
+# FTSO Developer Overview

+!!! note "This page refers to a previous iteration of the FTSO protocol described in [the archive](../../tech/archive/ftso-v1.md)."

-The [Flare Time Series Oracle (FTSO)](../../tech/ftso.md) is a smart contract that utilizes the Flare network to **provide continuous estimations for various data types**.
+The [Flare Time Series Oracle (FTSO)](../../tech/ftso/index.md) is a smart contract that utilizes the Flare network to **provide continuous estimations for various data types**.
 This process is completely **decentralized**, meaning that no single party has control over it, and is highly **secure**, making it very difficult to disrupt.

 This page serves as a guide to understanding and using the FTSO in different applications.